The Rumble Strips: 2007–2010

-The Rumble Strips were asked by Island records to remix the Amy Winehouse single "Back to Black", and this was released in 2007 on limited-edition white vinyl.
+The Rumble Strips were asked by Island Records to remix the Amy Winehouse single "Back to Black", and this was released in 2007 on limited-edition white vinyl.
 The band also decided to re-record the song in their own style.
-This drew the attention of producer Mark Ronson and led to Charlie being asked to sing lead vocals on "Back to Black" at The Electric Proms in 2007.
+This drew the attention of producer Mark Ronson and led to Waller being asked to sing lead vocals on "Back to Black" at The Electric Proms in 2007.
 In late 2008, with Sam Mansbridge now a full member, the band began working with Ronson on their second record at London rehearsal space The Joint.
 Recorded off the back of their first US tour the band lay down the bulk of the tracks at Avatar Studios, New York, leaving vocals to be completed in London, England whilst orchestration was composed and overseen by Owen Pallett (Final Fantasy, Arcade Fire) and completed in Prague.
 The album was released in July 2009 under the name Welcome to the Walk Alone.

 As part of their First Listen series of features, The-Fly.co.uk ran a track-by-track synopsis of Welcome to the Walk Alone on their site on 26 May.
 Whilst stating that "Ronson's kitchen sink production is evident after little more than a minute," they said that the sound of the record is "lush", highlighting "Dem Girls", "Sweet Heart Hooligan" and "Daniel" as the album's highlights.
 The tour for the album concluded in 2010, after which the band removed themselves from the scene for an indefinite period.

 2015–present

 During the intervening five years, contact had always been close within the band despite much change.
 Geographically, all the members had been living around the world.
-Matthew Wheeler was in Berlin, Tom Gorbutt went back to Devon, Henry Clark was settled in Australia, and Charlie Waller was in Copenhagen, via Cuba.
+Wheeler was in Berlin, Gorbutt went back to Devon, Clark was settled in Australia, and Waller was in Copenhagen, via Cuba.

-Since 2010 Charlie and Henry had continued to write and perform in various projects, but as of late 2014-15 they began passing new ideas to each other.
+Since 2010 Waller and Clark had continued to write and perform in various projects, but as of late 2014-15 they began passing new ideas to each other.
 The writing was developed with each member's contributions until the summer of 2015, when the five members were able to be in the same place.
 The band decided to record what they could in those five days together.
 These recordings became known as 'The Lightship recordings' after the name of the studio, Lightship 95, a floating light-house moored at Trinity Buoy Wharf, East London.

 The recordings are being released in their entirety during 2016 with a limited edition physical release planned.